JERRI-STAR/DSA-SOFTWARE_DEV-PROGRAM/README.md

-This is for the Course I went or I am taking now.
+This Repository is for the Course I went or I am taking now.

-A
-A
-A
-A
-A
-B

-Let me just a little something about Git and Github DSA SOFTWARE DEVELOPMENT
+Let me just a little something about Git and Github

+DSA SOFTWARE DEVELOPMENT
 To-Do Date: May 19 at 11:59pm
 🚀 Pre-requisites for Using Git & GitHub